cca/libraries_wagtail/docs/local-k8s-notes.md

 Why is the Postgres service a NodePort one rather than ClusterIP?
 Is it needed outside the cluster for some reason?

+Josh wrote this in Slack and it's probably the reason why:

+> kubectl port-forward is not limited to your web server alone.
+You can use to port forward your database server, your elasticsearch server, or anything else you want.
+Then you can hook your postgres DB into your GUI app, for example.

 Next thing to work on: actually using the libraries Wagtail app and its Dockerfile.